dtbwije/LearnGIT/README.md

 # LearnGIT
 This repository is to learn git
 Lets change this one for the first time
+Lets change this on the Linux virtual machine
 Lets change this on Windows compute
 Lets change this on Windows again.